jfrog/charts/stable/distribution/README.md

  ```

  This will, in turn:
--* create a configMap with the files you specified above
+-* Create a configMap with the files you specified above
--* create a volume pointing to the configMap with the name `distribution-configmaps`
+-* Create a volume pointing to the configMap with the name `distribution-configmaps`
 +* Create a configMap with the files you specified above
 +* Create a volume pointing to the configMap with the name `distribution-configmaps`
  * Mount said configMap onto `/tmp` using a `customVolumeMounts`